vano31/odin-project-notes/odin-project-notes.md

             -each radio type input mudst share a name (same variable access) but differ in value (the variable data) for the backend
             -Radio type inputs must have labels like text type inputs, each label having the same for value as the id type of the radio input
-            -fieldset does not use flexbox and instead uses float -Select Elements(aka Dropdown Elements)
+            -fieldset does not use flexbox and instead uses float -legend is the "label" for the entire fieldset and only needs text -Select Elements(aka Dropdown Elements)
             -select[id, name] > option[value]
             -Use for drop down menus/ selection.
-Harder to style -Text Areas
+Harder to style -Checkboxes
+            -<input type="checkbox"/>
+            -Similiar to radio elements, but multiple values can be checked off.
+This means that you dont need a fieldset or legend
+        -Text Areas
             -<text area id, name></textarea>
             -Used to create a textbox that people can write into.
 This uses its own individual tag and has a closing tag, unlike the <input> tag, that is an individual tag